s-blu/writerey/README.md

 - Download the executable of writerey from the Release page on Github
 - Launch writerey.exe (on Windows)

+### Build a executable for your environment
 writerey is build with [electron-forge](https://www.electronforge.io/).
 To build a executable for your target system, do the following:

 - Get the repository locally
 - Install dependencies with `npm i`
 - Run `npm run build-make`
 - Hope for the best since I never tried that for something else than Windows. :)

+### Set up development

+- Clone the repository
+- Install dependencies with `npm i`
+- Open a terminal and start the server with `npm run flask`
+- Open another terminal and start the ui with `ng serve`

 ## Guide